What is Software Development?

 Edmond: Depends on what?

-Niklas: On the context that we are having a conversation inside.
+Niklas: It depends on the context in which we are having a conversation.

 Edmond: How do you describe that context for the concept Customer?